mobbr/mobbr-api-v1/README.md

 ##OUR OPEN-SOURCE CLIENT

-Our own website (the AngularJS browser-client) is available as open-source on /mobbr/mobbr-frontend.
+A fully functional client (our own AngularJS browser-app) is available as open-source on https://github.com/mobbr/mobbr-frontend.
 You can use it to build your own payment website on your own domain.
 In the Mobbr philosophy everybody who adds value, should receive his or her fair share, so it would only be logical that you include yourself in the recipients / participants of the transactions you facilitate, taking your fair share.

 ##TEST-API / SANDBOX